 “I’m not implying anything,” Doil replied, all innocence.
 “I’m merely observing that if even I can tell you’re nervous and agitated, it must be especially obvious to your horse.
 And probably everyone else, since I’m notoriously poor at reading emotions.”

 There was a long silence.
 “You’re imagining things,” Kiluron declared, looking back suddenly.
+Besides, warhorses were trained not to flinch in a bloody, chaotic charge; certainly a ride through the countryside wouldn’t phase the animal.
+Then again, Sub-Primes were trained similarly.
 Doil just raised his eyebrows.
 “Imagining things!”
 Kiluron insisted.

 “Whatever you say, my lord,” Doil answered blandly.